kubernetes-sigs/gateway-api/geps/gep-713/index.md

 _Status:_ Standard

-_None_ is often used to describe the absense of a defined merge strategy, meaning the conflict cannot be strictly resolved.
+_None_ is often used to describe the absence of a defined merge strategy, meaning the conflict cannot be strictly resolved.

 Implementation-wise, the spec (policy resource) with the oldest creation timestamp MUST be considered the _established_ spec and that spec beats all _challenger_ specs (policy resources with newer creation timestamps).
 In short: `𝑓(established = oldest, challenger) → established`.